Bylas, Arizona: 2020 census

+2010 census

+It appeared normally again as a CDP on the 2010 returns.

+2000 census

+In 2000, it did not initially appear on the census returns, but the census viewer page later returned a population of 1,147.

 Transportation

 The road is served by U.S. Route 70.

 San Carlos Apache Nnee Bich'o Nii Transit provides transportation on the reservation and to Safford and Globe.
 Greyhound Lines serves Bylas on its Phoenix-El Paso via Globe route.

 Education

 Bylas is served by the Fort Thomas Unified School District.